Some More Things Vet Techs (And Vets) Are Tired of Hearing

 Can you trim his nails?

 Look at the whole situation before you ask us to trim your pet’s nails.
 It might not be a good idea to do so.
-You might have to wait until he or she is feeling better, and then we would gladly do them.
+You might have to wait until he or she is feeling better, and then we would gladly do it.

 I don’t know what I feed my dog, but it has to be good because it is so expensive.